 Honda to shut plant in Britain, imperiling 3,500 jobs

-The Japanese carmaker Honda announced that its car plant in Swindon will close with the potential loss of some 3,500 jobs.
+The Japanese carmaker Honda announced that its car plant in Swindon will close with the potential loss of about 3,500 jobs.

-TOKYO — Japanese carmaker Honda plans to close its car factory in western England in 2021, a fresh blow to the British economy as it faces its March 29 exit from the European Union.
+TOKYO — Japanese carmaker Honda plans to close its car factory in western England in 2021, a fresh blow to the British economy as it struggles with the uncertainty associated with leaving the European Union next month.

 The company announced the decision, which will imperil 3,500 jobs and possibly many more, at a news conference in Tokyo.

-Honda's president and CEO, Takahiro Hachigo, told reporters the decision was not related to Brexit, but was based on what made most sense for its global competitiveness in light of the need to accelerate its production of electric vehicles.
+Honda's president and CEO, Takahiro Hachigo, said the decision was not related to Brexit, but was based on what made most sense for its global competitiveness in light of the need to accelerate its production of electric vehicles.

+Still, experts say the uncertainty surrounding Brexit will likely have been a contributing factor in a decision like Honda's.
+There is still no clarity on what leaving the EU will mean.
+In a worst case it could lead to heavy tariffs and border checks, raising costs and slowing deliveries.

+That comes at a time when the industry is already in serious flux, with manufacturers shifting to cleaner cars, coping with more tariffs and a slowing global economy.

 "We still don't know what sort of changes Brexit will bring at this point," said Hachigo.
 "We have to wait until we have a better idea about the situation."